decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 It's main use is to call functions in a contract, it also offers a number of helper functions for various tasks.
 Check it out on [GitHub](https://github.com/decentraland/eth-connect).

+{{< hint warning >}}
-> Note: The eth-connect library is currently lacking more in-depth documentation.
+**📔 Note**   The eth-connect library is currently lacking more in-depth documentation.
 Since this library is mostly based on the Web3.js library and most of the function names are intentionally kept identical to those in Web3.js, it can often help to refer to [Web3's documentation](https://web3js.readthedocs.io/en/1.0/).
+{{< /hint >}}

 #### Download and import the eth-connect library